 To be eligible for this exception from the DOFA requirement, RAD applications for HOPE VI projects must include with the application the required audited financial statements and financial information documenting the pattern of distress.

-Project(s) that, unless converted under RAD, would be the only remaining project(s) in the PHA’s inventory.
+Project(s) that, unless converted under RAD, would be the only remaining project(s) with public housing units in the PHA’s inventory.

 Project Conversion Requirements and Financing Considerations